-The Company's trade receivables had two customers that represented more than 10% of the balance of trade receivables, representing 12.1% and 10.5% of the balance of trade receivables as at September 30, 2018 (2017 - one customer represented 10.5%).
-The Company believes that its trade receivables risk is limited due to the high credit quality of its customers and the protection afforded to the Company by the Perishable Agricultural Commodities Act (the "PACA") for its vegetable sales in the United States, which represent approximately 85% of the Company's annual sales.
-The PACA protection gives a claim filed under the PACA first lien on all PACA assets (which include cash and trade receivables).
-The PACA fosters trading practices in the marketing of fresh and frozen fruits and vegetables in interstate and foreign commerce.
+The Company's trade receivables had two customers that represented more than 10% of the balance of trade receivables, representing 13.8% and 11.5% of the balance of trade receivables as at December 31, 2018 (2017 - two customers represented 16.0% and 14.8%).
+The Company believes that its trade receivables risk is limited due to the high credit quality of its customers and the protection afforded to the Company by the United States Perishable Agricultural Commodities Act (the "PACA") for its vegetable sales in the United States, which represent approximately 85% of the Company's annual sales.
+PACA protection gives a claim filed under PACA a first lien on all PACA assets (which include cash and trade receivables).
+PACA fosters trading practices in the marketing of fresh and frozen fruits and vegetables in interstate and foreign commerce.
 It prohibits unfair and fraudulent practices and provides a means of enforcing contracts.
 Historical write-offs have represented less than one-half of 1% of sales.

 Trade receivables for each customer were evaluated for collectability and an allowance for doubtful accounts has been estimated.
-At September 30, 2018, the allowance for doubtful accounts balance was \$50 (2017 - \$50).
-The Company has not recorded bad debt expense during the three and nine months ended September 30, 2018 (2017 - \$nil and \$nil, respectively).
+At December 31, 2018, the allowance for doubtful accounts balance was \$50 (2017 - \$50).
+The Company has not recorded bad debt expense during the three and nine months ended December 31, 2018 (2017 - \$nil and \$nil, respectively).

-At September 30, 2018, 89.2% (December 2017 - 89.4%) of trade receivables were outstanding less than 30 days, 9.5% (December 2017 - 7.4%) were outstanding for between 30 and 90 days and the remaining 1.3% (December 2017 - 3.2%) were outstanding for more than 90 days.
+At December 31, 2018, 89.4% (December 2017 - 89.4%) of trade receivables were outstanding less than 30 days, 8.3% (December 2017 - 7.4%) were outstanding for between 30 and 90 days and the remaining 1.4% (December 2017 - 3.2%) were outstanding for more than 90 days.
 Trade receivables are considered past due based on the contract terms agreed to with a customer.
 Aged receivables that are past due are not considered impaired unless customer specific information indicates otherwise.